Roger Moore Appreciation: The Disarming Charm of His Buoyant Bond

 Moore’s charisma was too large for the small screen.
 The big man (surely the beefiest of Bonds) needed the big screen for maximum effect.
 At 46, Moore had to diet in order to get the gig, but he had a no-sweat authority in his debut as the MI-6 agent, with Gloria Hendry, in the Blaxploitation-inflected Live and Let Die (1973).
 The fans who missed Connery also missed the fact that finally James Bond wasn’t living in the eternal 1960s, but in the here and now.

-To a large extent Ian Fleming, 007’s creator, based James Bond on his favorite actor, Cary Grant who possessed effortless humor and grace.
+To a large extent Ian Fleming, 007’s creator, based James Bond on his favorite actor, Cary Grant, who possessed effortless humor and grace.
 (Indeed, the Bond producers initially approached Grant, then 58, to play Bond.
-The actor demurred).
-While Moore didn’t completely have Grant’s grace, he was quite funny, and this climactic scene from The Man With the Golden Gun (1974) a hall-of-mirrors scene where Moore and Christopher Lee stalk each other, echoes Grant’s unbuttoned performance in Hitchcock’s To Catch a Thief (1955).
+The actor demurred.)
+While Moore didn’t completely have Grant’s grace, he was quite funny, and this climactic moment from The Man With the Golden Gun (1974), a hall-of-mirrors scene where Moore and Christopher Lee stalk each other echoes Grant’s unbuttoned performance in Hitchcock’s To Catch a Thief (1955).

 Moore hit his stride in The Spy Who Loves Me (1977), certainly the most entertaining of all Bonds, with one of the greatest opening scenes in film history: